rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 cannot use `cudf` and the `cudf.pandas` module in the same script

-- If you know that all the functionality you require is supported by cudf and you do not need the additional pandas compatibility promised by cuDF’s pandas compatibility mode (e.g. join ordering) then you will benefit from increased performance by using `cudf` directly.
+- If you know that all the functionality you require is supported by cudf and you do not need the additional pandas compatibility promised by cuDF's pandas compatibility mode (e.g. join ordering) then you will benefit from increased performance by using `cudf` directly.